 Four of the ten respondents had lived experience of mental illness: two had experienced depression, one PTSD and one OCD.
 A further three had experienced stress, for which they sought access to mental health services

-Four of the respondents were South Asian (including one mixed race) and six were of African or Caribbean descent (including two mixed race)
+Four of the respondents were South Asian (including one mixed race) and six were of African or Caribbean descent (including two mixed race).

 Expert interviews.